-The baseline schedule of on-sky observations during commissioning concludes with a 8-week period to undertake two Science Validation Surveys.
+The baseline schedule of on-sky observations during commissioning concludes with a 8-week period to undertake two science validation surveys.
 The two surveys are designed to test the Prompt Products and Data Release Products, respectively.
-These surveys would begin after the early system integration and test period for LSSTCam, and assume that stable science quality imaging capability has been established prior to beginning sustained observing campaigns.

 Wide-area Science Validation Survey: In a first phase, observe a region of roughly 1000 deg2 to an integrated exposure equivalent to 1 year of the Wide-Fast-Deep survey in multiple filters (2 weeks).
 Create image templates with the Data Release Production pipeline to be used as input for difference imaging.
 In a second phase starting roughly 4 weeks after the completion of the first phase, observe the same region to an integrated exposure equivalent to 1 year of the Wide-Fast-Deep survey, running the Alert Production pipeline at full scale (2 weeks).
 The 4-week separation between phases is used for template generation and to allow evolution of variable and transient astrophysical sources between template and test images.
 10-year Depth Science Validation Survey: Observe a region larger than 100 deg2 to an integrated exposure equivalent to the 10-year Wide-Fast-Deep survey in multiple filters (4 weeks).
 Process the data with the Data Release Production pipeline.